simlal/temp-humidity-station/README.md

 - [x] Make a presentation of the project and its theoretical and technical concepts.

 ### Personal objectives :dart:
-- [x] Introduction to software design and development on embedded systems with the Raspberry Pi Pico platform.
+- [x] Introduction to software design and development on embedded systems with the Raspberry Pi PicoW platform.
 - [x] Learn to read and understand datasheets and reference manuals from the sensord manufacturerd and the Raspberry Pi Pico C/C++ SDK [[2]](#2)[[3]](#3).
 - [x] Write simple C drivers for the DHT22 sensor [[4]](#4) and the LCD1602 display [[5]](#5).
 - [x] Learn how to use the I2C and GPIO protocols on the Raspberry Pi Pico W.
 - [ ] Optional: Implement a webserver that handle HTTP requests to display the temperature and humidity data on a webpage.

+## Project overview :mag:
+Temperature :thermometer: and humidity :droplet: station with DHT22 sensor and LCD1602 display on Raspberry Pi Pico W with custom C drivers.
+With the "Wireless" :satellite: Pico microcropressor option, it is possible to add a wireless communication protocol (Bluetooth, WiFi, etc.) to send data to a server or a smartphone.

+### Code structure
+- Drivers code can be found inside the [drivers](./drivers) sub-directory
+- Server component is located in the [server](./server) sub-directory.
+- `pico-sdk` is the C/C++ SDK for the Raspberry Pi Pico/PicoW [[2]](#2).
+Installed alongside the `tinyUSB` and wireless modules (see )
+- Examples for setup and debugging phase are located in the [examples](./examples) sub-directory.
+- `main.c` is the main file that integrates all components and runs the weather station.

+### Flow of operations diagram

+TODO

 ## Hardware components :wrench:
 **Bill of materials**: